What is a Productive Morning Routine

 Then, I would break it down into 3 to 5 actionable steps that I have to take consistently every single day.
 So, I know what exactly I have to do every day to stay productive and be on track to achieve my goal for my business.

-Gladice Gong is a personal finance blogger who is passionate about helping people starting a business online
+Gladice Gong is a personal finance blogger who is passionate about helping people start a business online.

 Nobody ever looked at an empty calendar and said, “The best way to spend this time is by cramming it full of meetings!” or got to work in the morning and thought, Today I’ll spend hours on Facebook!
 Yet that’s exactly what we do.
 Why?

 In a world where information refreshes endlessly and the workday feels like a race to react to other people’s priorities faster, frazzled and distracted has become our default position.

 But what if the exhaustion of constant busyness wasn’t mandatory?
 What if you could step off the hamster wheel and start taking control of your time and attention?
 That’s what this book is about.